Head of Student Support and Wellbeing Services

 Library

 The Library sits at the heart of the global Lancaster University community.
-Our digital and online resources are available to all staff and students at Sunway providing open and inclusive resources for teaching, research and leisure.
+Our digital and online resources are available to all staff and students providing open and inclusive resources for teaching, research and leisure.
 Our award winning team support our provision to the international campuses with a strong digital presence ensuring you can access the resources you need wherever you are.

 LinkedIn Learning